Tim Canova

-Timothy A. Canova (born May 17, 1960) is an American politician and law professor specializing in banking and finance.
+Timothy A. Canova is an American politician and law professor specializing in banking and finance.
 Canova was a candidate for Florida's 23rd congressional district, unsuccessfully challenging Debbie Wasserman Schultz in the 2016 Democratic primary, and again in the 2018 general election, where he ran as an independent candidate.
 He later supported President Donald Trump in the 2020 presidential election.

 Early life and education

 Canova was born and raised in Merrick, New York on Long Island.
 He earned a Bachelor of Arts degree from Franklin & Marshall College, Juris Doctor from the Georgetown University Law Center, and also spent time as a visiting scholar at Stockholm University.

 Career

 Academics

 Canova is a professor of Law and Public Finance at Nova Southeastern University's Shepard Broad College of Law.
 He previously held an endowed professorship as the inaugural Betty Hutton Williams Professor of International Economic Law at the Chapman University School of Law.
 He taught as a visiting law professor at the University of Miami School of Law, and the St. Thomas University School of Law.
 Before becoming a Florida resident, he was granted accelerated tenure as a law professor at the University of New Mexico School of Law.
 Prior to that he was a visiting law professor at the University of Arizona College of Law.

 He has published articles in Dissent and The American Prospect criticizing the US Federal Reserve.

 Canova has practiced law in New York City with the international law firms of Gibson, Dunn & Crutcher and Mudge Rose Guthrie Alexander & Ferdon.